cfpb/design-system/docs/components/introductions.md

       ![Image of a text introduction component with a "breakout" highlight in the right sidebar](/design-system/images/uploads/textintro_intro2.png)
-use_cases: >-
+use_cases: ""
-  _**Text introductions**_

-  Text introductions should be used on every page, except in cases when a hero is used.

-  The optional breakout sidebar should be used when a specific piece of content needs to be highlighted that is related to but not a continuation of content in the introduction.
-The breakout sidebar may contain a related posts element or imagery.
-Instances where the breakout sidebar is successfully used include the Careers sub-landing page or Rulemaking sub-landing page.

-  WHERE TO USE

-  * Landing page *

-  * Sub-landing page *

-  * Browse page

-  * Learn page

-  * Document Detail page

-  Note (*): The breakout sidebar is only an option on landing and sub-landing pages.

-  _**Item introductions**_

-  WHEN TO USE

-  * When introducing a specific article or post (such as a press release or blog post) or document or group of documents (such as a report, rule or enforcement action) linked through a filterable list.

-  * The page contains specific content about one subject; there aren’t any child pages that drill down to anything more specific.

-  WHEN OTHER OPTIONS ARE BETTER

-  * When creating general content pages, even if the content is detailed or lengthy.

-  WHERE TO USE

-  * Learn page

-  * Document detail page
 content_guidelines: >-
-  _**Text introductions**_

   Headings should be as succinct as possible, ideally staying on a single line at max column width; 35 characters or less.

   Heading should be in sentence case